felixsch/gsoc2015-tinykdump/README.md

 Pstore uses a generic storage system where new pstore types can easily added.
 To add support for kexec, `PSTORE_TYPE_KEXEC_CONSOLE` is added to `enum pstore_type_id`.
 To capture the actual console output a new console is created and registered to the system via `register_console` which uses `psinfo` to write to available pstore.

-* #####Implementing a python based tinykdump service The new python services will be based on the current kdump implementation of Fedora[9].
+* #####Implementing a python based tinykdump service The new python services will be based on the current kdump implementation of Fedora.
 The `configparser` module of the standard python library is used to parse configuration which is located in `/etc/default/tinykdump`.
 The initramfs which captures the dump and stores them on the usb drive uses a static linked busybox (which is available via Fedora packages) and makedumpfile from kexec-tools.
 Initramfs generation is done the manually by generating the directory structure in `/var/run/tinykdump` and compressing it using cpio.
 The currently installed kernel is used as crashkernel.
 If no reserved memory is found, the service tries to write the size, determined by the size of the crashkernel image generated earlier, to `/sys/kernel/kexec_crash_size`.
 If memory has already been reserved and the size is greater than required, try to shrink the reserved memory.
 Functions which are supported by the python service are:

 ```
     -c | --c <config> use custom config location
     -b | --build build/update initramfs image